Forget about enlightenment.

 Initially the word ‘holy’ felt a bit distant to me.
 All of me is holy, really?
 But then I found out that the word ‘holy’ is derived from the Old English hālig which means wholeness, as well as health and happiness.
 So, what if we’re already a happy, healthy whole, and both ‘more and less than whatever we can know’?

 The way I understand it, this happiness is not the superficial one of just feeling nice and comfy, but the more deep and full one that comes from opening ‘your heart to who you are, right now’, the whole reality of our messy humanness.
 This connects to our potential for “the joy that doesn’t chance with circumstances”.
-It is talked about in the context of the Four Limitless Qualities that we explore in our Level Two training: loving kindness, compassion, joy and equanimity.
+It is talked about in the context of the Four Limitless Qualities that we explore in our Mindfulness Level 2 – Responding with Compassion: loving kindness, compassion, joy and equanimity.
 A stable and textured joy, which includes the so-called imperfections of life.
 Something worth practising I think, even if it feels a bit far off at times!

 So during this time of long summer days, why not take a few moments – maybe even right now – to rest into this flavour of acceptance and wholeness… How is that?